Native American population

 Introduction to Alabama Indian spelling and pronunciation.

 House of Languages: Alabama

-Information about Alabama language usage.
+Facts about Alabama language usage over time.

 Alabama demographic information from the Ethnologue of Languages.

 Encyclopedia article on the Alabama language including a bibliography.

 Theories about Alabama's language relationships compiled by Linguist List.